SCIInstitute/UncertainSCI/docs/tutorials/demos/simple_boxplots.md

 p = TensorialDistribution(distributions=[p1, p2, p3])
 ```

 We have used the fact that a `BetaDistribution` with parameters `alpha=beta=1` corresponds to the uniform distribution.
-See [`[Beta Distribution]`](../parameters.html#beta-distribution) for more information about the Beta distribution.
+See [Beta Distribution](../parameters.md#beta-distribution) for more information about the Beta distribution.
 Note also that we have individually defined the parameters, and then combined them into a single three-dimensional random parameter using the `TensorialDistribution` command.

 ### Defining polynomial order